 - LATAM South American Airpass

 For travel within South America on routes operated by LATAM.
 Valid for non-residents of South America who are holders of an international return ticket to South America, on any airline.
 A minimum of 1 and a maximum of 16 flights are permitted on the airpass.
 The pass is available at a lower rate for passengers arriving into South America with LATAM.

 - Visit Argentina Air Pass

-Air pass for travel within Argentina on routes operated by Aerolineas Argentinas and Austral.
+For travel within Argentina on routes operated by Aerolineas Argentinas and Austral, in economy class.
 Valid for non-residents of Argentina who are holders of an international return ticket arriving into Argentina, on any airline.
-A minimum of 1 and maximum of 12 internal flights are permitted on the air pass.
+A minimum of 1 and a maximum of 12 internal flights are permitted on the pass.
 The pass must be paid for at least 21 days before the first flight departure.